Rita Panahi: Islam

 Panahi is a former Muslim and is critical of aspects of Islam.
-She has accused what she regards as the regressive left for abetting Islamism in the West, stating "the former excuse behaviour that they would never tolerate from non-Muslims."
-She has described Western feminists who view modesty veils such as burkas, niqābs and hijabs as symbols of diversity or empowerment as an example of such abetment.
+She has accused what she regards as the regressive left for abetting Islamism in the West, stating that they "excuse behaviour that they would never tolerate from non-Muslims".
+She has described Western feminists who view modesty veils such as burkas, niqābs, and hijabs as symbols of diversity or empowerment as an example of such abetment.
+She argues that the hijab is a political symbol as well as a religious one, and has supported statements against veils made by fellow former Muslims such as Darya Safai and Yasmine Mohammed.
 However, she opposes a complete ban on Muslim immigration.
-She has argued against the burka and has criticised Western women who wear hijabs in solidarity with Muslim women, arguing that the hijab is a political symbol as well as a religious one, and that it was forced on her as a child in Iran.
-She has supported statements against veils made by fellow former Muslims such as Darya Safai and Yasmine Mohammed.

-In January 2015, Panahi clashed with Andrew O'Keefe on Weekend Sunrise over her comments regarding Muslims.
-Panahi stated: "We need to start discussing intelligently the issues we have with the Muslim community".
-O'Keefe replied: "Every time a fundamentalist Christian in the United States bombs an abortion clinic or bombs a synagogue, do we hold all the Christians in the world accountable for that?".
-Panahi responded: "Andrew, that's such a nonsensical argument...
-We've got to stop doing what you just did and pretending like Islam is like any other religion, as far as being behind incidents of terror."
+In January 2015, Panahi clashed with Andrew O'Keefe on Weekend Sunrise over her comments about Muslims, stating "We've got to stop doing what you just did and pretending like Islam is like any other religion, as far as being behind incidents of terror".
 In January 2015, she wrote an article titled "Islam, you have a very serious problem" for The Daily Telegraph.
 News website New Matilda published an open letter by an 18-year old returned expatriate critical of Panahi's article.

 Asylum seekers

-In a column in The Australian, Panahi has argued in favour of stopping the boats, and strongly supported Australia's humanitarian intake through regular means.
+Panahi supports Australia's humanitarian intake through regular means.
 The offshore detention camps, which have been criticised by human rights organisations, are, she says, an uncomfortable necessity to deter desperate people from attempting the dangerous sea voyage.

 Monarchy

-Panahi said that she was previously in favour of republicanism but now supports retaining the Monarchy of Australia, arguing that monarchy is a flawed system but "the reality is that it works for Australia.
-We have a stable system of government with a figurehead who is benign, much admired and not interested in interfering in our affairs."
-She has also expressed opposition to the views of Australian Republic Movement's former chairman Peter FitzSimons and agreed with an assessment made by former Senator David Leyonhjelm that debates over the monarchy is a non-issue for average Australians but one obsessively pushed by republicans.
+Panahi said that she was previously in favour of republicanism but now supports retaining the Monarchy of Australia, arguing that monarchy is a flawed system but "the reality is that it works for Australia".
+She has expressed opposition to the views of Australian Republic Movement's former chairman Peter FitzSimons and agreed with an assessment made by former Senator David Leyonhjelm that debates over the monarchy is a non-issue for average Australians but one obsessively pushed by republicans.
 However, Panahi has criticised the political statements made by Meghan Markle and Prince Harry, arguing they have "trashed" the legacy of Queen Elizabeth.
 Prior to the death of Queen Elizabeth in 2022, Panahi opined that the crown should be passed down to Prince William instead of his father, Charles.